FV Ravensburg: History

 In 1968 FV was promoted back up but was not able to finish quite as highly as it had in the early days of the league.
 In 1971 and 1972 the club reached the final of the Württemberg Cup on two occasions, losing the former to VfL Sindelfingen on penalties and then later to VfR Aalen despite playing at home on both occasions.
-From 1973 onwards Ravensburg was an improved side in the Amateurliga, once more finishing in the upper half of the table.
+From 1973 onwards, Ravensburg was an improved side in the Amateurliga, once more finishing in the upper half of the table.
 In the league's final season, 1977–78, RV finished fourth and thereby became one of the five clubs from the league that qualified for the new Oberliga Baden-Württemberg.

 Ravensburg played the first five seasons of the Oberliga Baden-Württemberg with an eighth-place finish in 1981 as its best result.
 By 1983, however, the club suffered relegation from the league after coming in 18th.
 It entered the Verbandsliga Württemberg, a league also established in 1978, but finished last in its first season there and dropped to the Landesliga Württemberg, the fifth tier, in 1984.

-After five seasons in the Landesliga FV made a return to the Verbandsliga in 1989, with a record 4,000 spectators seeing the local derby against VfB Friedrichshafen.
-The Verbandsliga was the league the club would play in the next nine seasons, generally achieving good results there.
+After five seasons in the Landesliga, FV made a return to the Verbandsliga in 1989, with a record 4,000 spectators seeing the local derby against VfB Friedrichshafen.
+The Verbandsliga was the league the club would play in for the next nine seasons, generally achieving good results there.
 In 1998 it finished runners-up in the league, missing out on promotion until the following year when it won the league and moved back up to the Oberliga after a 16-year absence.
-The club came in twelfth in its first season back but a 14th place in 2000 meant relegation back to the Verbandsliga.
+The club came in twelfth in its first season back, but a 14th place in 2000 meant relegation back to the Verbandsliga.

 Ravensburg began another cycle of dropping from the Oberliga to the Landesliga via the Verbandsliga and back.
 Relegated from the Oberliga, it spent three seasons in the Verbandsliga, then dropped down to the Landesliga in 2003 and was promoted back up in 2005.
-Upon its return FV spent the next eight seasons in the Verbandsliga, missing out on another promotion in 2011 when it finished runners-up.
-In 2013 however, coming in second behind 1.
+Upon its return, FV spent the next eight seasons in the Verbandsliga, missing out on another promotion in 2011 when it finished as runners-up.
+In 2013, however, coming in second behind 1.
 FC Heidenheim II, the team won promotion back to the Oberliga through the promotion round, defeating SV 98 Schwetzingen.